AI Policy Fellowship 2024

 About IAPS

-• Conducting policy research, looking over the horizon to identify policy proposals that are actionable today but relevant tomorrow, and
+• Conduct policy research, looking over the horizon to identify policy proposals that are actionable today but relevant tomorrow, and

-• Cultivating policy talent, forging a community of researchers and practitioners who are thoughtful about uncertainty but able to get things done.
+• Cultivate policy talent, forging a community of researchers and practitioners who are thoughtful about uncertainty but able to get things done.

 Our work covers three areas: AI policy and standards, compute governance, and international governance and China.